 Contributed assets above the relevant asset recognition threshold are recognised assets and revenues at their fair value on the date of acquisition.
-Assets below the relevant recognition thresholds are recognised as revenues and expenses.

 Sponsorship

 Sponsorships are recognised as revenue in the year in which the consolidated entity obtains control over them or receives the benefits.